-Rocky Mountain Juniper is a very hardy, drought-resistant tree that is native to South-west North Dakota.
-It will grow almost anywhere but is probably best suited to the Western Dakotas and Eastern Montana.
-It has a silver - green foliage and blue berry - like seeds.
-The seed for this year's crop was collected in both North Central North Dakota & also South Dakota.
-Juniper has been widely planted for windbreak and wild-life use.
-The mature height of Rocky Mountain juniper is about fifteen feet.
-Plant six to twelve feet apart in a windbreak.
+Rocky Mountain juniper is a very hardy, drought-resistant tree that is native to southwest North Dakota.
+It will grow almost anywhere, but is probably best suited to the western Dakotas and eastern Montana.
+It has a silver-green foliage and blue berry-like seeds.
+The seed for this year's crop was collected in both north central North Dakota and also South Dakota.
+Juniper has been widely planted for windbreak and wildlife use.
+The mature height of Rocky Mountain juniper is about 15 feet.
+Plant 6 to 12 feet apart in a windbreak.

-Bare Root Trees Container · Trees
+Bare-root Tree ?s Contain er Trees

-Age Class Top Height Price per tree Top Height Price per tree
+Top Height Price per tree Top Height Price per tree

-1-2 8-15" \$.55 8-16" \$1.00
+6-15" \$.55 8-16" \$1.00